 Heavy users – with frequent heavy use of marijuana, the period of time in which THC-COOH remains in the system is considerably longer.
 For such users, even 10 days would not be enough time for THC-COOH to leave the body entirely.
 In fact, one user who claimed to have used marijuana heavily for more than 10 years was found to have THC-COOH in his urine 67 days after last using marijuana.

-Bear in mind that the figures in the table above are merely a guide.
 If you want to be certain that all THC has completely left your body, we highly recommend that you use a THC test.
 Lab Control’s Check Yourself is a test which provides an effective, yet affordable, method for checking that all THC content has left your system.

 Using the testing kit is really straightforward.
 Simply dip the bottom of the device into your urine, wait five minutes, and read the result.